Fragile X syndrome is a genetic abnormality on the X chromosome that leads to intellectual disability and behavior problems.

 Fragile X syndrome can be detected by DNA tests done after birth.
 (See also Next-generation sequencing technologies.)

-The diagnosis of Fragile X syndrome is typically made when the child is school age or an adolescent.
-It is recommended that boys with autism and intellectual disability be tested for Fragile X syndrome, especially if their mother has relatives who have similar problems.
+The diagnosis of Fragile X syndrome is typically made when the child is school age or, rarely, an adolescent.
+Boys with autism spectrum disorder and intellectual disability should be tested for Fragile X syndrome, especially if their mother has relatives who have similar problems.

 Treatment of Fragile X Syndrome